 - The ward clerk will keep the appointment book for visitors.

 - Visitors must report to the ward clerk on arrival, who will then inform the nurse in charge.

 - The nurse in charge will inform visitors of the current visiting guidelines and infection control precautions to follow during the visit.

-- The duration of the visit is an hour maximum.
+- The duration of the visit is two hours maximum.